HaibinLai/HaibinLai.github.io/_pages/backup.md

 <!-- I am a Junior Turing Class student at SUSTech, majoring in Computer Science.
 Problem-solving is my lifelong delight.
 I am currently participating in research in the fields of Distributed Computing, GPU Computing, and High Performance Computing at the SUSTech HPC-Lab.  -->

-We present Haibin, a fourth-year undergraduate student in **Computer Science** at **Southern University of Science and Technology** (SUSTech).
-He is currently engaged in research in Parallel Computing, Machine Learning Systems, and GPU Computing at the SUSTech HPC Lab.
+We present Haibin, a  system researcher dedicated in **High Performance Computing(HPC)**.
+Haibin is a Junior Turing Class student at **Southern University of Science and Technology** (SUSTech), majoring in **Computer Science**.
+Problem-solving is his lifelong delight.
+He is currently participating in research in the fields of Parallel Computing, GPU Computing, and Distributed Computing at the SUSTech HPC-Lab.

 <!-- 正文 -->